masacanz/Klipper-Backup/README.md

 # Klipper-Backup
-Ender 3 Klipper configuration backup
+ Configuration backup for Ender 3 with 3D-Touch running Klipper and Mainsail